-Now, not everyone can afford to or would want to buy a MacBook just for using the MacOS.
-You could go for Hackintosh but that would mean ditching Linux, something a Linux lover like me wouldn’t do.
+Now, not everyone can afford or would want to buy a MacBook just to use macOS.
+You could go for a Hackintosh, but that would mean ditching Linux, something a Linux lover like me wouldn’t do.

 1. elementary OS

 There’s no doubt that elementary OS was initially inspired by macOS.
 Of course, considering their improvements, they have been trying to do things better than macOS and that’s good.

 The elementary OS focuses heavily on improving the user experience.
 For that reason alone, it is undoubtedly one of the best Linux distributions out there.

 The dock panel is not the only thing that you’ll recognize from macOS.
 Overall, the design language or the approach of default apps blending in with the system theme also gives you a macOS feel.

 Not just limited to the UX, they also have their own desktop environment (Pantheon) which is impressive.
 To make sure that you get a uniform experience across the board, they also have strict guidelines for developers to publish apps on their app center.

 All the goodness of Ubuntu, and the work of the elementary OS team just take the experience up a notch, this is a must-try!

 After elementary OS, Deepin could be the distro of your choice if you want your Linux system to look like the latest and greatest macOS version.

 Deepin was initially based on Ubuntu, but now uses the stable branch of Debian as its base.
 They’ve created their own desktop environment along with a range of other Deepin-specific applications that blend perfectly to give you an aesthetic feel.